Kristoffer/Kristoffer/README.md

 - 🤔 I’m looking for help with realizing the potential of the universe
 - 💬 Ask me about the meaning of this
 - 📫 How to reach me: https://youtube.com/@ondfar
-- 😄 Pronouns: I refuse to answer this for now
+- 😄 Pronouns: Not sure what to respond to this
 - ⚡ Fun fact: I can row 2007m in 8:39 seconds on the machine currently